swvanderlaan/MetaGWASToolKit/README.md

 - **1000G phase 3, version 5 [`1Gp3`], b37.**              -- 1Gp3 contains about 88 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes.
 [NOT AVAILABLE YET] :large_orange_diamond:
 - **Genome of the Netherlands, version 4 [`GoNL4`], b37.** -- GoNL4 contains about xx million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
 [NOT AVAILABLE YET] :large_blue_diamond:
 - **Genome of the Netherlands, version 5 [`GoNL5`], b37.** -- GoNL4 contains about xx million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
 [NOT AVAILABLE YET] :large_blue_diamond:
 - **Combination of 1Gp3 and GoNL5 [`1Gp3GONL5`], b37.**    -- This contains about 100 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
-[NOT AVAILABLE YET] :large_blue_diamond:
+[NOT AVAILABLE YET] :large_orange_diamond:

 #### Step 5: Installation of necessary software
 **MetaGWASToolKit** requires you to install several software packages.